 Hi there bakers!
 How have you been?
 I know my posting here on the blog has become so random lately.
 While I am not really able to bake that much because school is out (hello motherhood!), and I am very pregnant, I am able to bake some bread for my friend’s blog Kawaling Pinoy.
 You guys should check those goodies out.

-Today, I have something for you that I have made and photographed last year before I went on a vacation to the Philippines.
+Today, I have something for you that I have made and photographed last year ( along with the Basic Fried Donuts recipe)before I went on a vacation to the Philippines.
 This Ube Flan Cake is a unique cake that has three layers: a caramel layer, a flan layer and the ube cake layer.

 Ube Flan Cake: Step by Step Process

 - Add the sugar on a 9-inch round baking pan.
 Set the baking pan over low heat on the stove and allow the sugar to melt.

 - Use tongs to swirl the pan around to distribute the sugar as it starts to melt.
 Be careful as the pan is hot.
 The melted sugar will slowly turn from clear to golden.
 Remove the pan from the heat and allow the pan to cool.

 The Flan Layer